 R27 – Updates on Dec 16 telecon; completed review of Section 5, and therefore Section 6 criteria list.

 R28 – Clarified “post-association” to be clear this is after both association and security context.

+R29 – Updated tables 1 and 2 (Section 6) to match Section 5 discussion and agreements.
+Also, to be more useful as templates for separate solution analysis contributions.

+R30 – Updated proposed solutions references in section 6.